meticulo3366/cassandra-kafka-elasticsearch-open-source/COVID19.md

-COVID19 Data Sets and Visualization
+# COVID19 Data Sets and Visualization

-## Deploy the docker environment

-1. docker-compose up
+## Inspiration
+We needed a data pipeline to demonstrate the functionality of  kafka and elasticsearch and proper data science workflows

+## Pre-requisites
+* Set up and install Docker
-## Enable the connectors
+* Download the kafka connectors
+* see [ReadMe](./README.md) if you are facing any challenges

 #### COVID19 Data
 ```